Perpetual Licenced software is purchased and owned by you.

-To build confidence and make it all less terrifying; we helped the new user set up Asset Register and Stock Control within Agrimaster.The repetition of entering data and the familiarisation of the program helps and provides an enormous amount of confidence.
-This data can be more helpful than you think.
+To build confidence and make it all less terrifying; Agrimaster helped the new user set up Asset Register and Stock Control.The repetition of entering data and the familiarisation of the program helps and provides an enormous amount of confidence.
+This data can be more helpful than you think!

-A brilliant, comprehensive job was done by this client of creating these registers, all of their private assets were also added; everything on the farm was listed and thoroughly recorded.
+A brilliant, comprehensive job was done by the user of creating these registers, their private assets were also added; everything on the farm was listed and thoroughly recorded.

 We received a call…..